Privacy Policy: Definition, issues and explanations

 An e-commerce site must have a Privacy Policy to inform its customers about the use of their personal data, including payment information and purchasing preferences.

-A blog that collects email addresses for a newsletter must explain in its policy why it collects these addresses and how they will be used.
+A blog collecting emails for a newsletter must explain in its policy why it collects these addresses and how they will be used.

 Online platforms, such as social networks or SaaS services, must detail the data shared between users or with external partners in their Privacy Policy.